 Peer Networks Programme (Fully Funded for eligible businesses)

-Delivered locally by CMBD for D2N2 and Business Lincolnshire, we create diverse cohort groups of individuals to collaboratively work through common business issues.
+The Peer Networks programme allows groups of individuals to collaboratively work through common business issues.
 Through interactive action learning, we enable you to discuss your own challenges, gain and reflect on valuable feedback and implement practical solutions to overcome them.
+The video (link below) gives an overview of the programme.

 From finance and HR to sales, marketing and more, our expert facilitators give you the flexibility to create a trusted support network that works for you, helping you to build and strengthen your business and improve its overall performance.